Four Seasons Resort Oahu at Ko Olina Review & How to Book VIP

 The Resort Junior Suite truly feels like an oasis with a private balcony with outdoor seating for two, oversized marble bathrooms, and spacious accommodations.

-This suite has one king bed or two double beds with a choice of one rollaway bed, one crib, or one sofa bed.
+This suite has one king bed or two double beds, and guests can choose one rollaway bed, crib, or sofa bed as an extra bed.

 • Families like the big closet/changing area between the bathroom and bedroom for napping babies in cribs.